bryanmiller/gsselect/urltoo_readme.txt

 obsnum      - id of the template observation to clone and update,
               must be 'On hold'
-target      - name of the target ra          - target RA (J2000), format 'HH:MM:SS.SS'
+target      - name of the target ra          - target RA [J2000], format 'HH:MM:SS.SS'
-dec         - target Dec(J2000), format 'DD:MM:SS.SSS'
+dec         - target Dec[J2000], format 'DD:MM:SS.SSS'
-mags        - target magnitude information (optional) note        - text to include in a "Finding Chart" note (optional) posangle    - position angle, defaults to 0 (optional) group       - name of the group for the new observation (optional) gstarget    - name of guide star gsra        - guide star RA (J2000) gsdec       - guide star Dec(J2000) gsmags      - guide star magnitude (optional) gsprobe     - PWFS1, PWFS2, OIWFS, or AOWFS ready       - if "true" set the status to "Prepared/Ready" (defaults to true) windowDate  - interpreted in UTC in the format 'YYYY-MM-DD' windowTime  - interpreted in UTC in the format 'HH:MM'
+mags        - target magnitude information (optional) note        - text to include in a "Finding Chart" note (optional) posangle    - position angle [degrees E of N], defaults to 0 (optional) exptime     - exposure time [seconds], if not given then value in template used (optional) group       - name of the group for the new observation (optional) gstarget    - name of guide star (optional, but must be set if any gs* parameter given) gsra        - guide star RA [J2000] (optional, but must be set if any gs* parameter given) gsdec       - guide star Dec[J2000] (optional, but must be set if any gs* parameter given) gsmags      - guide star magnitude (optional) gsprobe     - PWFS1, PWFS2, OIWFS, or AOWFS (optional, but must be set if any gs* parameter given) ready       - if "true" set the status to "Prepared/Ready" (defaults to true) windowDate  - interpreted in UTC in the format 'YYYY-MM-DD' windowTime  - interpreted in UTC in the format 'HH:MM'